Light artistic blue angel wings on a black background. Angel wings.

 But my husband’s Christian talk radio came to the rescue when I heard a story.
 Borrowing his car for an errand less than a week before the conference, I listened to the radio show he had programmed.
 In that providential mercy of God the subject of that show was forgiveness.

-The show host talked about an 1829 court case that went to President Andrew Jackson and then to the Supreme Court because Wilson refused to be pardoned from the death sentence claiming that he did the crime and therefore he deserved to die.
+The show host talked about an 1829 court case that went to President Andrew Jackson and then to the Supreme Court.
+The appeals occurred because Wilson refused to be pardoned from the death sentence.
+He claimed that he committed the crime and therefore he deserved to die.

 I got it…Eureka!, I thought, this is what I’ll discuss…excited, psyched.